YukonWRB/AquaCache/README.md

 We designed this R package and associated database to meet the needs of the Yukon Department of Environment Water Resources Branch, but we believe that it could be useful to other organizations as well.

 We welcome contributions to the package, and encourage you to contact the project creator and coordinator, Ghislain de Laplante if you wish to collaborate on the development of the package.
-We are particularly interested in collaborating with organizations that have a need for a database like AquaCache, and that are willing to contribute to the development of the package.
+We are particularly interested in collaborating with organizations that have a need for a database like aquacache, and that are willing to contribute to the development of the package.

 ## Contribution guidelines